 CEQA and NEPA require an evaluation of the No Project/No Action Alternative so that decision makers can compare the impacts of approving the project with the impacts of not approving the project.
 According to CEQA Guidelines, Section 15126.6(e) (14 CCR 15000 et seq.), the No Project Alternative must include the assumption that conditions at the time of the Notice of Preparation (NOP) (i.e., baseline environmental conditions) would not be changed since the Proposed PROJECT would not be installed.
 The No Project Alternative must also describe the events or actions that would be reasonably expected to occur in the foreseeable future if the project were not approved.
-The first condition is described in the EIR/EIS for each environmental discipline as the -environmental baseline," since no impacts of the Proposed PROJECT would be created.
+Similarly, the No Action Alternative under NEPA is meant to provide a baseline for comparison of environmental effects.
+The first condition is described in the EIR/EIS for each environmental discipline as the "environmental baseline," since no impacts of the Proposed PROJECT would be created.
 This section defines the second condition of reasonably foreseeable actions or events broken down into four scenarios: No combined ECO Substation, Tule Wind, and ESJ Gen-Tie Project; No ECO Substation Project; No Tule Wind Project; and No ESJ Gen-Tie Project.
 The impacts of these actions are discussed briefly here and are evaluated in each issue area's analysis in Section D of this EIR/EIS.